SEKOIA-IO/documentation/docs/integration/categories/endpoint/trend_micro_vision_one.md

 - **Detection based on**: Alerts
 - **Supported application or feature**:
     - Alerts

-Trend Micro Vision One is an extended detection and response (XDR) platform that enhances threat detection, investigation, and response across multiple security layers.
-It provides a centralized view for improved security posture and faster threat remediation.

 ## Configure

 ### How to create an API token